 It is not everything in your products or services because the approach I describe here involves a much deeper relationship than simple relationships as customers and sellers.

 Therefore, for any potential customer, first, find out how you can help them.
-Make a list of possible help solutions you can offer your potential customers and offer them according to your research results from previous steps.
+Make a list of possible help solutions you can offer your them and offer them according to your research results from previous steps.

 Translate your offer into the solution to their problems.

-In the eighth step, you must translate your offer into one or more solutions with clearly defined benefits to potential customers.
+In the eighth step, sales reps must translate your offer into one or more solutions with clearly defined benefits to targeted customers.
+This step must show the value your specific product can deliver as a solution to customer’s problems.

 Remember that presenting a solution to the real problem is much more successful than just trying to sell something.